 We highly recommend reading this article to start developing your strategy during your grace period so you don’t cost yourself money in the long run by simply “kicking the can down the road” by only looking at how much you owe when you have to start repaying, i.e. at the end of your grace period.

-Deferred Student Loan Interest While In Repayment
+Interest Deferment In Repayment

-This is one of the biggest errors made is by those on IDR (income-driven repayment) plans.
+One of the biggest errors made is by those on IDR (income-driven repayment) plans.
 Many borrowers think that their required monthly payment will reduce how much they owe on these plans.

 That is not correct.